 Medwin also signed from Swansea, arriving in 1956, and was another goal scoring winger.
 He made 215 appearances, scoring 72 goals and in the ‘Double’ year he shared the left wing spot with Terry Dyson.
 The following season he took over that position and was a member of the team which retained the FA Cup by defeating Burnley in the Final at Wembley.
 He made 30 appearances for Wales but his career came to a premature end when he broke his leg on an end of season tour to South Africa in 1963.

 Mike England brought a commanding presence to Tottenham’s central defence when he signed from Blackburn Rovers in August, 1966.
-At the end of his first season Nicholson’s new team won the FA Cup and finished third in the League, having completed an undefeated run from mid-January.
+Spurs started with a 3 – 1 win over Leeds United at White Hart Lane on his debut and by the end of his first season Nicholson’s new team won the FA Cup.
+They finished third in the League, having completed an undefeated run from mid-January.
 Further success followed at the start of the seventies but six months after Nicholson’s departure, England unexpectedly announced his retirement.
 He had made 300 League appearances for Tottenham and scored 14 goals.
 For many years after his departure Spurs sought a central defender to provide the dominance which England brought to the team.
 He played for Wales on 44 occasions and also captained the side and following his retirement he managed Wales for seven years.

 John L. (Jack) Jones